 But especially people who are still at the beginning of their BDSM journey and therefore in a very vulnerable phase, can easily get the feeling that what they do or desire is not okay, sick or embarrassing.

-For people with non-kinky sexuality, kink shaming may lead to the formation or solidification of prejudices, which in the worst case can culminate in bullying, exclusion, or even life-threatening discrimination.
-For example, when a person loses their job due to their sexuality.
+For individuals without kinky sexuality, kink-shaming can potentially lead to the formation or reinforcement of prejudices, which in the worst-case scenario can result in bullying, exclusion, or even life-threatening discrimination.
+This can manifest, for instance, when someone loses their job because of their sexual preferences.

 Who does kink shaming?